mead-ml/mead-baseline/docs/seq2seq.md

 | iwslt15-en-vi  |  BLEU  | adam   |  0.001   | TensorFlow | 25.21  | blstm   |      2 |     0.5 |   512  |  512  |    16  |
 | newstest2015.(de\|en) | BLEU | adam | 0.001  | TensorFlow | 27.92  | blstm   |      4 |     0.5 |   512  |  512  |    12  |

+#### Losses and Reporting

+The loss that is optimized is the total loss divided by the total number of non-masked tokens in the mini-batch (token level loss).

+When reporting the loss every nsteps it is the total loss divided by the total number of non-masked tokens in the last nstep number of mini-batches.
+The perplexity is e to this loss.

+The epoch loss is the total loss averaged over the total number of non-masked tokens in the whole epoch.
+The perplexity is e to this loss.